suadtech/ProjectLeeWing/README.md

 #project Lee Wing
 Portfolio Website

 A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
 This website is designed to showcase your portfolio, with sections for services, portfolio items, testimonials, and a contact form.
 It includes a carousel for portfolio images and a sticky navigation bar that adapts to screen sizes.

-Features
+Features:
      •  Responsive Design: The site adapts seamlessly to various screen sizes,
      •  from desktop to mobile.
      •  Sticky Navigation: The navigation bar stays at the top of the screen as you scroll.